Main Grand Canyon Tributary

 Your fourth day will continue our hiking traverse of the Beamer Trail from Palisades Creek towards Tanner Beach.
 Look out for Chuar Butte and Temple Butte as we cruise along this exciting trail, which will present us with some exposure and sweeping views down to the Colorado River.
 We will camp tonight at Tanner Beach, a gorgeous spot with excellent view to the Palisades of the Desert, a 4000 foot sheer cliff unique to this part of Grand Canyon.

-Distance & Elevation: 9 miles, 300 foot descent
+Elevation & Distance: 9 miles, 300 foot descent

 Breakfast, Lunch, Dinner